curityio/oauth-mobile-web-sso/README.md

 # OAuth Mobile Web Integration

-Stub mobile and web apps to demonstrate the nonce authenticator pattern.
+Demo mobile and web apps to demonstrate the nonce authenticator pattern on a development computer.

 ## Run the Code Example

-The following components are used, from a mobile emulator or device running on a development computer:
+The following components are used, from a mobile emulator or device:

 ![Development Setup](./doc/development-setup.png)